yyounir/HalalFinderAI/README.md

 Note: This application is currently optimized for local execution.
 I am actively working on resolving CORS and serverless environment configurations for Vercel deployment.

 ## ⚠️ Disclaimer
-HalalFinderAI uses Generative AI to analyze ingredients.
+HalalChekcerAI uses Generative AI to analyze ingredients.
 While it is prompted with expert guidelines, AI can occasionally make mistakes or hallucinate.
 Users should always double-check responses, read physical labels, and consult official Halal certification authorities if they are unsure.

 ## 💻 Tech Stack